lafauxbolex/lafauxbolex/README.md

 *   **Conquering CinemaDNG:**
     *   This was the "holy grail" for the project.
 The goal was to output industry-standard DNG files, just like the original D16.
     *   **Milestone:** Reverse-engineering original Bolex D16 DNG files to understand their metadata structure and tags.
-This was painstaking work!
+This was painstaking work.
     *   **Tooling:** The `PiDNG` library (or a similar DNG library/custom implementation) was adopted/developed to construct DNG files.
-    *   **Initial Success:** We went from debayered TIFFs to compliant, usable RAW DNGs!
+    *   **Initial Success:** We went from debayered TIFFs to compliant, usable RAW DNGs.
 This was mind-blowing.
 The camera could now output files that professional software like DaVinci Resolve could understand as RAW.
     *   **Struggle:** Color science was tricky.
 Initial DNGs looked washed out or had color casts.
 The original Bolex color matrices were elusive or hard to apply correctly at first.
     *   **Struggle:** Metadata was complex.
 Getting all the DNG tags right (`BlackLevel`, `WhiteLevel`, `ColorMatrix1/2`, `CalibrationIlluminant1/2`, `AsShotNeutral`, `CFAPattern`) was an iterative process of trial, error, and `exiftool` analysis.
     *   **Struggle (Still):** DNG file sizes were still an issue (initially uncompressed within the DNG).

-**Phase 3: Refinement, UI, and Real-World Usability (The Polish - approx. Beta 0.7 - 0.93 - Where We Are Now!)**
+**Phase 3: Refinement, UI, and Real-World Usability (The Polish - approx. Beta 0.7 - 0.93 - Where We Are Now)**

-*   **Color Science Deep Dive (The "It Works Like a Real Camera!"
-Moment):**
+*   **Color Science Deep Dive (The "It Works Like a Real Camera" Moment):**
     *   This was a period of intense focus.
 We wrestled with:
         *   `BlackLevel` and `WhiteLevel` settings (understanding sensor black vs. DNG tag black, MSB-aligned data, etc.).
 The "eyeballed" `30/30980` with unscaled data became a key pragmatic solution for a good default look in Resolve when `BaselineExposure` was ignored.
         *   Correctly sourcing and applying the original Bolex D16 `ColorMatrix1` (StdA) and `ColorMatrix2` (D65) and pairing them with the right `CalibrationIlluminant` tags.
         *   Ensuring `AsShotNeutral` was correctly calculated from camera WB gains and formatted as rationals for the DNG.
         *   Confirming the `CFAPattern` (GBRG `1,2,0,1`) for our direct sensor output.
         *   Adding `BayerGreenSplit` for better demosaicing.
     *   **Milestone:** DNGs started looking *good* in DaVinci Resolve, especially after a manual WB, with recoverable highlights and shadows.
-The "Faux Bolex" was producing images with a quality and flexibility comparable to commercial cinema cameras!
+The "Faux Bolex" was producing images with a quality and flexibility comparable to commercial cinema cameras.

 *   **User Interface (UI) Overhaul:**
     *   **The Goal:** Move away from "beta test" looking overlays to something professional.